-The quickest and easiest way to establish a connection between a local machine (the computer you are connecting from) and a remote server (the computer/server you are connecting to) using CuteFTP is by using the connect bar at the top of the screen, below the toolbar.
-(If you would like to save a connection for later, use the Site Manager tab.)
+The quickest and easiest way to establish a connection between a local machine (the computer you are connecting from) and a remote server (the computer/server you are connecting to) using CuteFTP is through the connection bar at the top of the screen.
+If you would like to save a connection for later, use the Site Manager tab.

-- Enter the correct Host/Domain/IP address into the Host field.
+- Enter the correct IP address/server/domain name into the Host field.